Generic Name: buprenorphine and naloxone (BUE pre NOR feen and nal OX one)

 Keep track of the amount of medicine used from each new bottle.
 Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-After you have stopped using this medicine, flush any unused pills or sublingual film down the toilet.
+After you have stopped using this medicine, remove any unused tablets or film from all packaging and flush them down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?